Iapyx-Informatica/onomondo-ipa/README.md

 Copyright (c) 2025 Onomondo ApS & sysmocom - s.f.m.c.
 GmbH.

+Migration to SGP.32 v1.2 is supported by Iapyx Informática Ltda. and an independent startup that will be named here once it launches publicly.

 Licensed under the GNU Affero General Public License v3.0 only.